-The Use Less Group is based in the Department of Engineering at the University of Cambridge and is led by Julian Allwood, Professor of Engineering and the Environment and Fellow of the Royal Academy of Engineering.
-The group is pursuing world leading research into the sustainable use of materials, energy and resources.
+The Use Less Group is based in the Department of Engineering at the University of Cambridge and is led by Julian Allwood, Professor of Engineering and the Environment and Fellow of the Royal Society of Engineering.
+The group pursues world-leading research into the sustainable use of materials, energy and resources.
 We are funded by EPSRC, UKRI and industry partners.